-The A-T Children's Project strives to assist respected scientists in developing a clearer understanding of ataxia-telangiectasia.
+The A-T Children's Project strives to assist respected scientists around the world in developing a clearer understanding of ataxia-telangiectasia.
 We are determined to find a timely cure, or life-improving treatments, for this serious disease.
 Grant awards are made through a careful and detailed selection process.
 The members of our Scientific Advisory Board examine each proposal and make their independent recommendations to our Board of Directors which then votes on each proposed project.
 Proposals from junior investigators, from scientists in related disciplines, and from individuals with innovative new ideas for A-T research are particularly encouraged, as are laboratories and teams working together from industry as well as teaching universities.

 - translational (bench to bedside) research

 As such, these types of applications will be given priority funding.

 Applicants should also be aware that meritorious proposals may be rejected if: